dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/documentation.md

 <Lightbox src="/img/docs/building-a-dbt-project/testing-and-documentation/ec77c45-Screen_Shot_2018-08-14_at_6.31.56_PM.png" title="Opening the DAG mini-map"/>

 In this example, the `fct_subscription_transactions` model only has one direct parent.
-By clicking the "Expand" button in the top-right corner of the window, we can pivot the graph horizontally and view the full lineage for our model.
+By clicking the "Expand" button in the top-right corner of the window, we can pivot the graph horizontally and view the full lineage for our <Term id="model" />.
 This lineage is filterable using the `--select` and `--exclude` flags, which are consistent with the semantics of [model selection syntax](node-selection/syntax).
 Further, you can right-click to interact with the DAG, jump to documentation, or share links to your graph visualization with your coworkers.

 <Lightbox src="/img/docs/building-a-dbt-project/testing-and-documentation/ac97fba-Screen_Shot_2018-08-14_at_6.35.14_PM.png" title="The full lineage for a dbt model"/>